andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/AppendixC_Annotations.rst

 .. figure:: AppendixC_FreeviewLayout.png

-In order to create our region of interest, click on ``File -> New ROI``.
+In order to create our region of interest, click on ``File -> New Volume``.
 You will be prompted to type a label for the ROI; in this case, we are annotating the right putamen, so let's call it ``Right Putamen``.
 Make sure that the dropdown menu below it is the T1 image you are annotating; this will ensure that the ROI has the same resolution and dimensions as the image you are drawing on, also called the **Template Image**.
 Click OK.

-There will now be a small floating window called ``ROI Edit`` that is open as long as you are annotating the ROI.
+There will now be a small floating window called ``Voxel Edit`` that is open as long as you are annotating the ROI.
 The brush size refers to the size of the radius of the brush, in voxels, which for most anatomical images will be the same as millimeters.
 For smaller regions and thinner bands of cortex, you should probably use a smaller brush size.
 In our current example, we will change the brush size to ``3``.
 Also note that in this window there are other drawing options, such as ``Polyline``, ``Livewire``, and ``Fill``.
 We will cover these later; for now, leave it as the default of ``Freehand``.

 .. figure:: AppendixC_ROIEdit.png

 .. note::

-The icons on the top row of the Freeview GUI indicate which viewing or drawing mode is now active; right now you should see highlighted the icon with a pencil on a piece of paper.
+The icons on the top row of the Freeview GUI indicate which viewing or drawing mode is now active; right now you should see highlighted the icon with a blank brain and a pencil.

 Drawing the Region